Murine respirovirus: Neuraminidase (NA) removal of sialic acid from the surface of malignant cells stimulates natural killers cells and cytotoxic T lymphocytes

-Elevated levels of cell membrane sialylation are associated with increased cancer cell potential for invasion and metastasis and with progression of the malignancy.
+Increased sialylation levels on the cell membrane have been linked to a heightened potential for invasion and metastasis in cancer cells.
+This correlation has been observed across various models, including murine, rat, and human, and is associated with the progression of malignancy.
 Some sialylation inhibitors can make cancer cells less malignant.

 One possible explanation for the relationship between increased sialylation and a malignant phenotype is that sialylation results in a thick layer of coating on the cell membrane that masks cancer antigens and protects malignant cells from immune surveillance.
 The activity and cytotoxicity of NK cells is inhibited by the expression of sialic acids on the tumor cell surface.
 Removal of sialic acid residues from the surface of tumor cells makes them available to NK cells and cytotoxic T lymphocytes and, therefore, reduces their growth potential.
 Moreover, treating tumor cells with sialidase improves activation of NK cell secretion of IFN-γ.

 Some paramyxoviruses, including SeV encode and synthesize neuraminidase (sialidase), which can remove sialic acid residues from the surface of malignant cells.
 Hemagglutinin-neuraminidase (HN) is a single protein that induces hemagglutination and possesses neuraminidase (sialidase) activity.
 Neuraminidase (NA), a subunit of the HN protein, binds to and cleaves sialic acid from the cell surface.
 NA also promotes cell fusion, which helps the nascent virions to avoid contact with host antibodies and thus enables the virus to spread within tissues.

 Sialidase treatment of cells causes loss of sialic acid residues.
 This loss significantly increases the ability of malignant cells to activate cytotoxic T lymphocytes.
 Variable sialidases can cause this effect, including NA from Newcastle disease virus that have been shown to cleave 2,3-, 2,6-, and 2,8-linkages between sialic acid residues.
 In vitro, there was no significant difference between NAs from Newcastle disease virus, SeV and mumps virus with respect to substrate specificity.
 These results suggest that treating a tumor with the virus results in desialylation of malignant cells, which contributes to increased anti-tumor immune surveillance.
 Therefore, the ability of SeV sialidase (NA) to remove sialic acid from the surface of malignant cells most likely helps to ensure the availability of tumor antigens for recognition by cytotoxic T lymphocytes.